makrai/notes/ma1910-warmup.md

 # 1 Intro

-* Stochastic gradient-based optimization serves as the workhorse approach for many classes of parametric models, including neural networks.
-Stochastic
+* Stochastic gradient-based optimization serves as the workhorse approach for many parametric models, including neural networks
   * and its various first-order cousins (Polyak 1964; Nesterov 1983) have
   * enabled numerous advances in deep learning across domains (Krizhevsky, Sutskever, and Hinton 2012; He+ 2016; Gehring+ 2017)